mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 ###### _Figure 5: Output Voltage of Circuit with an Input Voltage of 15 V

 ### Wire and Splicer Selection
 Since the wires will be only handling 5 V, any sized wire could be used to carry the gear shifter's signal to the local microcontroller.
-22 gauge wire will be used to splice into the OEM wires because that is the wire size of the actual wires.
+22 gauge wire will be used to splice into the OEM wires.
 22 gauge wire is capable of handling 7 A, so it is more than capable of handling a digital voltage signal [2].
 The wires will be relatively close to the Arduino, so it will not play any noticeable part in slowing the sensing capabilities of the MCU.

 ### BOM